-Concrete is also very durable and easy to keep snow-free in winter, but on the downside, it doesn’t fare well in extremely harsh winter conditions and cannot be relayered in the event that it is damaged or cracks.
+Concrete is also very durable but, on the downside, it doesn’t fare well in extremely harsh winter conditions and cannot be relayered in the event that it is damaged or cracked.
 This usually means you’d have to rip up and remove the entire surface altogether and install a new concrete driveway.
 (You can also fix cracks by filling them and resurfacing the driveway).

-Another potential problem you may face with concrete is that it easily shows up stains (such as oil or petrol stains from your vehicles) – and they’re a nightmare to get rid of.
+Another potential problem you may face with concrete is that stains easily show up (such as oil or petrol stains from your vehicles) – and they’re a nightmare to get rid of.